FergusDevelopmentLLC/texas-water-art-v2/README.md

 and intended use.
 Wells are essential in areas where surface water sources are scarce or unavailable, providing a reliable supply of water.

 There were 622,445 well points in this dataset.
+With such dense dataset, choroplething as well as hexbinning can give a better view into the density of the underlying well datapoints.

 Data Source: Wallace Darling, LRE Water

 ### Water Well Density Hexbin Maps

-The following web maps give a sense of the density of the wells in Texas using chloropeth maps and the hexbinning technique.
+The following web maps give a sense of the density of the wells in Texas using choropleth maps and the hexbinning technique.

 [Texas Water Well Density By County Flat Cloropleth Map](https://fergusdevelopmentllc.github.io/texas-water-art-v2/01.html)
 <div style="display: flex; gap: 10px;">